 © Adrian Tagg

-RICS has now published the first edition of the Planned preventative maintenance of commercial and residential property global guidance note.
+RICS has now published the first edition of Planned preventative maintenance of commercial and residential property.

 The process of planned preventative maintenance (PPM) for all building types appears systematic, with surveyors required to adopt a similarly methodical approach in analysing the principal construction components; however, they are often constrained in doing so by a lack of site access or time.